naztronaut/NodeMCU-Pi-Garage-Control/README.md

 ## Software Requirements
 1. ESPHome - perhaps through Hassio
-2. Apache for the web server
+2. MQTT Broker - any will work.
+I use Mosquitto installed on my Hassio (which is in turn installed on a Raspberry Pi 4)
+3. Apache for the web server - can be installed anywhere but I have it on a RPi Zero W that I use to serve other web content

 ## Wiring Diagram: